Behavior and Mindset

 While diversity has become a priority to businesses in recent years,

 there is one type of diversity often overlooked: diversity of personality.
 A difference of perspective and personality within a team can, at first glance, appears to be a roadblock --- something we wish to remove to keep going.
 However, according to Forbes, cognitive diversity is actually what drives innovation and accelerates the velocity of success.

 From an organizational standpoint, it's important to accept that conflict is inevitable.
 No matter how similar individuals may be, concrete and insistent mindsets are still challenged in social settings, causing unavoidable friction.
 Individuals must learn to explore the difference between their own perceptions and the others around them.
 When we make room for new views, we avoid allowing conflict to turn into team dysfunction.
 But this is easier said than done.

 To illustrate our perceptual differences, let’s consider two internet phenomena involving perception that polarized the internet into two camps.
 Most recently, there was an audio clip of a recorded voice sounding like it was saying either "yanny" or "laurel."
 This became the subject of a heated debate.
 Coworkers, friends, and spouses argued to convince each other that their perception of this recording was in fact, reality.
 Three years prior, a similar situation had everyone questioning whether a viral photo of a dress was black and blue or gold and white.
 On both sides, people were appalled at the other side's ability to argue with "reality" and struggled to make room for a differing viewpoint.

-When others challenge our mindset, we are forced to question what we consider fact and what we consider reality.
+When others challenge our personality growth mindset, we are forced to question what we consider fact and what we consider reality.
 We feel the stress, no matter how trivial the topic of discussion might be.

 The Need for Psychological Safety and What’s at Stake